giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 The complete datasets used, are available in the [Dataset](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Dataset/Data) folder.

-In order to test how the different implementations perform in response to changes in parameters, a grid search over the parameter _C_ and _sigma_ is carried out, for each of the data set.
+To analyze the performances of the 1<sup>st</sup> and 2<sup>nd</sup> order Sequential Minimal Optimization techniques, I thought that should be usefull to test the methods under the greates number of training settings (different dataset as well as different training parameters).
+<br />To do so I repeated a **Grid search** over the parameters _C_ (Box constraint) and _sigma_ (gaussian kernel variation) for each implementation and each dataset.

 Based on the size of the dataset under observation, a different number of change in parameters are applied during grid search.
 The models generated are tested on the relative tests set.
 However this should be considered as a bad practice (validating model using test set), the main porpouse of this project is not to generate good models, but to analyze the performance of the different implementations under analysis.